apostrophecms/docs/docs/reference/modules/uploadfs.md

 ### `contentTypes`
 The `contentTypes` property is populated by default with an object taken from the [`contentTypes.js`](https://github.com/apostrophecms/uploadfs/blob/main/lib/storage/contentTypes.js) file of the module.
 This object has all valid project file extensions as properties and their mimetype as value.
 Any object supplied to the `contentTypes` is merged with the existing default object.

+### `endpoint`
+The `endpoint` option allows setting of an endpoint to which to send requests.
+For the AWS S3 service it is constructed from the `region` option.
+However, this option allows for custom URLs for other non-AWS S3-compatible storage services, like DigitalOcean or Linode.

 ### `noGzipContentTypes`
 By default, an array of MIME types that should not be gzip compressed is loaded from the `/lib/storage/noGzipContentTypes.js` file in the `node_modules/uploadfs` package.
 If you pass an array through the `noGzipContentTypes` option it will replace this default list.